kig/rpi-car-control/README.md

 * Systemd service to start the car control server on boot.
 * SSH tunnel to a remote control server to drive the car from anywhere.
 * Low-power tweaks to increase battery life (disables HDMI, Ethernet and USB.)
+* Use RaspiCam or a V4L2 USB webcam, either with raw video (eats CPU) or camera-supplied MJPEG

 ## Disabled